PRAGUE, DRESDEN & MUNICH

 Nymphenburg Palace | Bavarian State Opera

-Commissioned by Elector Ferdinand Maria and his wife Henriette Adelaide of Savoy in 1664, Nymphenburg Palace served as the Baroque summer residence of the Wittelsbachs.
-Situated to the west of the city, the palace unfolds around a long central corps de logis flanked by ornately decorated wings, all set within an expansive park of formal gardens, canals and pavilions.
-Our tour here this morning will explore its lavish interiors, ranging from the stucco‑and‑frescoed Hall of Mirrors to the Rococo galleries and state apartments, along with its unique collection of Nymphenburg porcelain.
-On return to Munich, we share a farewell lunch at one of the city’s fine restaurants, then conclude our day of touring with a visit to the Cuvilliés Theatre, a Rococo gem nestled within the Residenz palace complex.
-Tonight, we’ll experience our final performance at the Bavarian State Opera, a neo‑classical masterpiece, and close our tour with farewell drinks nearby.
+Commissioned by Elector Ferdinand Maria and his wife Henriette Adelaide of Savoy in 1664, Nymphenburg Palace served as the summer residence of the Wittelsbachs.
+Situated to the west of the city, the palace unfolds around a long central corps de logis flanked by ornately decorated wings, all set within an expansive park.
+Our morning visit explores its lavish interiors before we continue to the Marstallmuseum, home to one of Europe’s finest collections of royal carriages, and the exquisite Amalienburg, a jewel of Rococo architecture.
+On return to Munich, we then explore the Cuvilliés Theatre, nestled within the Residenz palace complex, followed by a farewell lunch at one of the city’s fine restaurants.
+Tonight we attend our final performance of the tour, returning to the Bavarian State Opera for Strauss’s Ariadne auf Naxos.
+This brilliant fusion of mythological drama and comedy stars Anja Kampe as Ariadne and Sabine Devieilhe as Zerbinetta.
+Following the opera, we gather for farewell drinks.
 Overnight Munich (B, L)

 • Day 14 | Saturday 24 October